AntoLotti/my_linux_config/README.md

 ## Branches

+## Folders

+- setup:
+    - Folder with all the files configuration
+- etc
+    - Linux `etc` configuration
+- .config
+    - Linux **user** `.config` folder
+- others
+    - others files used into the configuration process
+- sources
+    - icons and wallpapers

 ## Files Of The Repo:

 - file that that do all the setup automaticly			--> `setup.sh`
 - file that install all the basic drivers 				--> `setup_drivers.sh`

 - file that install all the basic Packages				--> `setup_packages.sh`
-- file that install all visual services basics 			--> `setup_desktop.sh`
+- file that install all visual services basics 			--> `setup_graphic.sh`
 - file that install all the basic aplications   		--> `setup_apps.sh`
 - file that install all the basic tools         		--> `setup_tools.sh`
 - file that setup `.config/` configuration      		--> `setup_config.sh`